 Two more things to note: the included valve stems don’t have a removable core, so sealant has to be added into the tire itself before mounting.
 And while the nipples are externally located and use industry-standard wrench flats for easy truing, they use an Easton-exclusive dual-threaded design that's permanently paired with the spoke so finding replacements could be tricky.

 Performance-wise, the wheels are lively and dependable.
 You can feel the light weight when climbing or accelerating, but they are plenty stiff when you’re out of the saddle or cornering.
 And the durability, in our testing at least, was good.

 As with all tubeless wheels, you are saving a bit of rotational weight by swapping tubes ( 120g) for sealant ( 30g a tyre).
 Some argue that they can feel a smoother ride with road tubeless.
 But what we appreciate is the fact that flats are virtually eliminated, as small punctures are quickly sealed.
 Yes, you will have to top off your air at some point, but that certainly beats immediately stopping to pull a tyre and tube off a wheel, especially in cold and grimy winter conditions.

 Compared to other high-end road tubeless options, they are generally lighter and competitively priced.
 While the £349.98 Ultegra 6700s are half the price, they weigh 1,654g.
 Other options include the £899 HED Ardennes Plus SL at a claimed 1,513g and the £720 Shimano C24 Tubeless at 1,482g.

 NoTubes' £850 Alpha 340 Pro has a claimed weight of 1,330g but has a rider weight limit of 190lb (86.1kg).

-American Classic beats the EA90 SLXs on weight, for around the same weight; the Argent Road Tubeless set we weighed at 1,400g comes in at £899.99.
+American Classic beats the EA90 SLX on weight, but gives up on price; the Argent Road Tubeless set we weighed at 1,400g comes in at £899.99.